 The new approach to country-level planning set forth in this policy builds on the achievements of the current approach and exploits opportunities for improvement.
-It responds to changes in the global food security and nutrition situation - emerging challenges, increasing complexity, conflict and displacement, etc. - and aligns with the Sustainable Development Goals and WFP's Strategic Plan (2017-2021).
-The approach has been informed by internal evidence, reviews and evaluations; broad consultations, including with the Board; best practices in other organizations; and lessons learned through experience in selected countries.
+It responds to increasingly complex and protracted humanitarian needs fuelled by conflict and disasters that the major part of WFP's operations aim to address, and emerging challenges to global food security and nutrition.
+The approach, which aligns with the Sustainable Development Goals and WFP's Strategic Plan (2017-2021), has been informed by internal evidence, reviews and evaluations; broad consultations, including with the Board; best practices in other organizations; and lessons learned through experience in selected countries.

-The approach seeks to: i) support countries in making progress towards zero hunger; ii) operationalize the WFP Strategic Plan at the country level from 2017 onwards; and iii) enhance strategic coherence, focus, operational effectiveness and partnerships to provide better support to efforts to address food insecurity and malnutrition.
+The approach seeks to: i) support countries in making progress towards zero hunger; ii) operationalize the WFP Strategic Plan at the country level from 2017 onwards; and iii) enhance strategic coherence, focus, operational effectiveness and partnerships to provide better support to efforts to address food insecurity and malnutrition, including in emergencies and protracted crises.
 The planning process has two core elements: a national strategic review process that examines approaches to achieving zero hunger, in line with Sustainable Development Goal 2 followed by formulation of a WFP Country Strategic Plan.